What is vinyl fencing made of?

 What are my payment options?

 All jobs are 50% down payment upon agreement to purchase/install, with the remainder due as soon as the fence is satisfactorily installed (if we are installing it).
 All DIY kits are paid in full before pick up or shipping.
-We accept cash, cheques or Interac transfer.
+We accept cash, cheques, credit card or E-transfer.

-Are you licensed, do you have insurance, and do you have references?
+Are you licensed, and do you have insurance?